nightscout/nightscout.github.io/docs/uploader/uploaders.md

 :class: hint
 Most of the useable transmitters that do not fall into this category at the present time are generally rebatteried or rechargeable/modified transmitters.
 ```

+## AccuChek SmartGuide

+You can use the sensor connected with [Juggluco](https://www.juggluco.nl/Juggluco/index.html) to upload to Nightscout.

+## Sibionics GS1 / Hematonix

+You can use the sensor connected with [Juggluco](https://www.juggluco.nl/Juggluco/index.html) to upload to Nightscout.

 ## Medtronic